UMD-SIVE-Lab/sive-website/content/project/genusis.md

 expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

+* NSF Award: 1133590.
+10/01/2011-09/30/2014.
+IDR-Collaborative Research: The impact of green infrastructure on urban microclimate and energy use.
+* NSF Award: 0828206.
+Ended 01/31/2012.
+Collaborative Research: Optimization of Urban Designs for Air Quality and Energy Efficiency.

 Collaborators
 =============